ISS: First all-female spacewalk completed | The China Post

 However, the spacewalk will not be considered concluded until the airlock repressurizes.

-NASA broadcasted the spacewalk live on its own television service NASA TV.
+NASA broadcast the spacewalk live on its own television service NASA TV.

 One for the history books

-The event marked the 421st spacewalk ever and the 221st performed at the ISS since its launch in 1998.
+The event was the 421st spacewalk ever and the 221st performed at the ISS since its launch in 1998.

 It was the fourth spacewalk for Koch, an electrical engineer seven months into an 11-month space mission.
 Her mission will be the longest ever completed by a woman.